qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 - Enhance: Do not combine assets by default
 - Enhance: Uptime data is synced with WPMU DEV servers every 3 minutes
 - Enhance: Minification stats calculations improvements
-- Enhance: CloudFlare admin menu has been removed and integrated into Browser Cache screen
+- Enhance: Cloudflare admin menu has been removed and integrated into Browser Cache screen
 - Fix: When performance test is run for the first time, previous score improvement was "Pending"
 - Fix: stylesheets with @import directives were always displayed as "Pending"
 - Fix: Various minor improvements and bug fixes